rheide/breakoutbox/README.md

 ## /bob reload

 Reloads the breakoutbox.cfg configuration file from disk.
+An example file is provided in the examples folder.

 ## /bob run and variants